 - Permanence – Offset projects are designed to operate for a minimum number of years to guarantee future carbon savings over a fixed period.
 Some types of projects risk being cut short: Technology may break down or be switched off, removed or vandalized; tree plantations may be destroyed by fire, disease, catastrophic weather events or logging.

-- Leakage – Investing in certain types of offset projects can lead to an organisation, knowingly or inadvertently, increasing its emissions elsewhere and/or at a later date.
+- Leakage – Investing in certain types of offset projects can lead to an organization, knowingly or inadvertently, increasing its emissions elsewhere and/or at a later date.

 - Quantification and verification errors – Offset savings may be miscalculated due to incorrect assumptions, inaccurate baselines or simple mistakes.